drbean/edit/jeffreykuo/Nanofluid_based_CPVT_44_January_23_send.md

 +----+-------+-------+-------+-------+-------+-------+-------+

-Fig. 6 shows the thermal conductivity of the nanofluid solution calculated by using equation 35.
-It has been demonstrated that the thermal conductivity of the fluid is improved as more ZnO nanoparticles are loaded into the solution.
+Fig. 6 shows the thermal conductivity of the nanofluid solution calculated using equation 35.
+It demonstrates that the thermal conductivity of the fluid improves as more ZnO nanoparticles are loaded into the solution.
 The increase in thermal conductivity of the nanofluid enhances the heat transfer rate in the heat exchange water tank.
-In this study, the heat transfer rate was high for a 500 ppm particle loaded sample.
+In this study, the heat transfer rate was highest for a 500-ppm particle-loaded sample.

 [\[CHART\]]{.chart}